git/git.github.io/rev_news/drafts/edition-54.md

   The goal of Junio's patch was to document that fact and these new features at the same time.

-  One of the new feature is allowing an enum definition whose last element is followed by a comma.
+  One of the new features is allowing an enum definition whose last element is followed by a comma.
 Jonathan Nieder replied to Junio that someone complained about that in [2010](https://public-inbox.org/git/20100311163235.GC7877@thor.il.thewrittenword.com/), but, as it has not happened since 2012 when the feature was